Chapter 4 quick links:

 A troop is defined as three unrelated girls, with two unrelated adult leaders, and open to accepting new girl members and adults to volunteer.
 For a troop to receive troop proceeds from their participation in a product program, the troop must meet these minimum qualifications.
-Please note that if a troop does not meet the minimum expectation the troop will be allowed to receive funds in their bank account.
+Please note that if a troop does not meet the minimum expectation the troop will not be allowed to receive funds in their bank account.

 Early Bird Registration

 Membership renewal for the upcoming year begins in the spring and continues into the summer.
 Girls are encouraged to register early to take advantage of great incentives for participating!

 A parent/guardian meeting, or a meeting of your friends-and-family network (as encouraged in many of the leadership Journeys), is a chance for you to get to know the families of the girls in your group.
 This is also a time to get a Family Agreement in writing.
 Download copies of the GSCO Family Guide or share it digitally with your troop families.